In January 2017 I took a chance, plunked down $75 and bought a project clock which consisted of a box of clock parts.

 I chose a flat back unfinished 2 1/2″ by 2 3/4″ hardwood finial that is available from most clock parts suppliers.
 I matched the stain to the case and applied three coats of shellac.
 Using a drill press I made a hole to accommodate a piece of dowel in the base and finial to secure it to the lower base section.
 I applied yellow carpenters glue to secure it and here is the result.
 The cost to rectify it was minimal.

-I trust you will agree that the shape, size and style is appropriately suited to the case.
+The shape, size and style is now appropriately suited to the case.